PadmanabhanSaravanan/AmazonWebService/README.md

 ![image LB](image/loadbalancer4.PNG)

-**7.** For Security groups, select an existing security group, or create a new one.
+**Step7.** For Security groups, select an existing security group, or create a new one.

     The security group for your load balancer must allow it to communicate with registered targets on both the listener port and the health check port.
 The console can create a security group for your load balancer on your behalf with rules that allow this communication.
 You can also create a security group and select it instead.
-For more information, see Recommended rules.

     (Optional) To create a new security group for your load balancer, choose Create a new security group.

 ![image LB](image/loadbalancer5.PNG)

-**8.** For Listeners and routing, the default listener accepts HTTP traffic on port 80.
+**Step8.** For Listeners and routing, the default listener accepts HTTP traffic on port 80.
 You can keep the default protocol and port, or choose different ones.
 For Default action, choose the target group that you created.
 You can optionally choose Add listener to add another listener (for example, an HTTPS listener).

     If you create an HTTPS listener, configure the required Secure listener settings.
 Otherwise, go to the next step.